 Pam White PSM – Chair

-Ms Pam White PSM has had more than 30 years' experience in senior management and leadership positions in the Victorian Public Service, both in policy development and operations.
-She has worked in child protection, disability, housing, youth justice and emergency management.
+Ms Pam White has over 30 years' experience in senior management and leadership positions in the Victorian Public Service in both policy development and operations.
+The majority of her work has been in child protection, disability, housing, youth justice and emergency management.

 Dr Julie Caldecott

 Dr Julie Caldecott has extensive experience as a consultant and non-executive director across both the public and private sectors.
 As a Director and Partner of Boston Consulting Group, she focused on consumer goods, health and public policy reforms.
 She trained as a medical practitioner prior to joining Boston Consulting Group, and has an MBA from Melbourne Business School, University of Melbourne.

 Her previous Board memberships include Board Chair of Blue Cross Aged Care and MaxLifeCare Ltd, and non-executive directorships at Melbourne's Royal Children’s Hospital, the Victorian Transport Accident Commission, and the Institute for Safety, Compensation and Recovery Research.